chrisfield/react-form-composer/stories/introduction/ui-components/index.md

 ---
 #### NumberInput
 There are quite a few simularities between this and the `TextInput` above plus I'd say the functions for `formatFromStore` and `formatToStore` are fairly self explaintary.
 Any function you pass as a `beforeUpdate` prop will be called with the field, the old value and the new value.
 Whatever your `beforeUpdate` function returns will be passed to any `afterUpdate` as the 2nd param (the 1st param being the field).
-In the code below I use `beforeUpdate` abd `afterUpdate` to keep the cursor position.
+In the code below I use `beforeUpdate` and `afterUpdate` to keep the cursor position.

 ```jsx